rickardlindberg/rickardlindberg.me/writing/agdpp-demo-and-game-idea/index.markdown

 What is the absolute minimum version that I can give to my son and he can somewhat enjoy playing or at least recognize as a balloon shooter?
 (The goal is to create a game that *we* can enjoy playing together.
 That means some kind of multiplayer mode.
-But that is another for another story.)
+But that is another for a later story.)

 Here is what I'm thinking: